-- Must keep VAT records, and more specifically keep separate records for your VAT-exempt vs. non-exempt sales and purchases
+- You must keep VAT records, and more specifically, keep separate records for your VAT-exempt vs non-exempt sales and purchases

-- Must file VAT returns, which may affect your cash flow
+- You must file VAT returns, which may affect your cash flow

 - Adding VAT to your sales will increase your prices and potentially deter your customers

 Top Tip: Calculating VAT is no easy task for partially exempt businesses.
 Accounting for both taxable and exempt items calls for far more complicated accounting than standard VAT calculations.
-To learn more about partially exempt businesses and specifically how to calculate VAT as one, read our detailed guide to what VAT partial exemption is and who it applies to.
+To learn more about partially exempt businesses and specifically how to calculate VAT as one, read our detailed guide on VAT partial exemption 🧮

-VAT exemption is straightforward if you are a business that does not sell any taxable goods or services, thus are VAT exempt.
+VAT exemption is straightforward if you are a VAT-exempt business that does not sell any taxable goods or services.

-If you are a partially exempt business, VAT exemption is more complicated and requires strict record-keeping and more complicated methods when it comes to filing your VAT return.
+If you are a partially exempt business, VAT exemption is more complicated and requires strict record-keeping and more complex methods when it comes to filing your VAT return.

-If you are a business that is VAT registered but sells mostly reduced rate or zero-rated items, you can apply for VAT exemption and may be granted an exemption if your circumstances are deemed justified.
+If you are a VAT-registered business but sell mostly reduced rate or zero-rated items, you can apply for VAT exemption.
+You may be granted an exemption if your circumstances are deemed justified.

-VAT exemption has many benefits and drawbacks and the right choice for your business depends entirely on your unique circumstances.
-After reviewing all of the rules and regulations yourself, consider hiring an accountant to help ensure you are following the correct procedures and avoid any penalties.
+VAT exemption has many benefits and drawbacks, and the right choice for your business depends entirely on your unique circumstances.
+After reviewing the rules and regulations yourself, consider hiring an accountant to help ensure you are following the correct procedures and avoid any penalties.